jdalbey/libbyfetch/README.md

 The first field is the library abbreviation (see above).
 The second field is your library card number.
 The third field is your PIN (or password).
 If your library doesn't require a PIN omit this field.
+Multiple libraries are supported by adding additional lines to the configuration file.

 ## Installation (Linux)